Carrageenan Antiviral Properties- Natures Farmer Sea

 By Lillian Jessop (B. Marine Science, Dip.
 Health Science)

-Over the last two decades, researchers have conducted clinical trials and laboratory studies demonstrating carrageenan’s natural antiviral potential, particularly in fighting respiratory infections, human papillomavirus (HPV) and even COVID-19 (Figueroa et al., 2021; Ludwig et al., 2013; Chahla, et al., 2021; Laurie et al., 2023).
+Over the last two decades, researchers have conducted clinical trials and laboratory studies demonstrating carrageenan antiviral properties, particularly in fighting respiratory infections, human papillomavirus (HPV), and even COVID-19 (Figueroa et al., 2021; Ludwig et al., 2013; Chahla, et al., 2021; Laurie et al., 2023).
 Unlike pharmaceutical antiviral drugs that target the virus after an infection, carrageenan acts as a first line of defence, physically blocking viruses from attaching to human cells (Ludwig et al., 2013).

-In this blog, we’ll explore the science behind carrageenan’s antiviral properties, its applications in medicine and food, and how incorporating sea moss into your daily routine may support immune health.
+In this blog, we’ll explore the science behind carrageenan antiviral properties, its applications in medicine and food, and how incorporating sea moss and antiviral benefits into your daily routine may support immune health.

 How Does Carrageenan Fight Viruses?

 To cause infection, viruses must first attach to host cells using specific receptors on the cell surface.
-Carrageenan disrupts this process by binding to the virus itself, preventing it from docking onto human cells and stopping infection before it begins (Ludwig et al., 2013).
+Carrageenan antiviral properties disrupt this process by binding to the virus itself, preventing it from docking onto human cells and stopping infection before it begins (Ludwig et al., 2013).

 This mechanism is particularly effective against viruses that require heparan sulfate proteoglycans (HSPGs) for cell entry, such as:

-Carrageenan essentially acts as a protective shield, making it much harder for these viruses to infect cells and spread (Halley et al., 2023).
+Carrageenan antiviral properties essentially act as a protective shield, making it much harder for these viruses to infect cells and spread (Halley et al., 2023).

 Carrageenan and Respiratory Viruses

 Common respiratory viruses, including influenza, rhinovirus, and coronaviruses, are highly contagious and spread easily through airborne droplets.
-Scientists have investigated whether carrageenan nasal sprays could help protect against these infections.
+Scientists have investigated whether carrageenan antiviral properties in nasal sprays could help protect against these infections.

 Clinical Evidence

-A randomised controlled trial (RCT) with 211 patients found that those using a carrageenan nasal spray recovered 2.1 days faster than those using a placebo (Ludwig et al., 2013).
+• A randomised controlled trial (RCT) with 211 patients found that those using a carrageenan-based nasal sprayrecovered 2.1 days faster than those using a placebo (Ludwig et al., 2013).

-These findings suggest that nasal sprays containing carrageenan could be a safe and effective tool for preventing and managing respiratory infections.
+These findings suggest that carrageenan antiviral properties could be a safe and effective tool for preventing and managing respiratory infections.

 Carrageenan and COVID-19

-During the COVID-19 pandemic, researchers looked at carrageenan-based nasal sprays as potential preventive treatments.
+During the COVID-19 pandemic, researchers looked at carrageenan-based antiviral solutions as potential preventive treatments.

-In vitro studies confirmed that carrageenan inhibits SARS-CoV-2 infection in cell cultures, further validating its antiviral action (Sattari et al., 2021).
+• In vitro studies confirmed that carrageenan antiviral properties inhibit SARS-CoV-2 infection in cell cultures, further validating its antiviral action (Sattari et al., 2021).

-While more research is needed, these findings indicate that carrageenan could play a vital role in future pandemic preparedness strategies.
+While more research is needed, these findings indicate that carrageenan antiviral properties could play a vital role in future pandemic preparedness strategies.

 Carrageenan and HPV

-Beyond respiratory infections, carrageenan has shown remarkable potential in preventing human papillomavirus (HPV), which is linked to genital warts and cervical cancer.
+Beyond respiratory infections, carrageenan antiviral properties have shown remarkable potential in preventing human papillomavirus (HPV), which is linked to genital warts and cervical cancer.

 Key Studies on Carrageenan and HPV

-These studies suggest that carrageenan may serve as a natural, safe, and effective method to help prevent HPV infections.
+These studies suggest that carrageenan antiviral properties may serve as a natural, safe, and effective method to help prevent HPV infections.

 Carrageenan as an Antiviral Food Ingredient